garthreckers/Flatell/README.md

 ### Starting Spinion

-To start Spinion, you need to first include the composer autoloader in your functions.php file.
+To start Spinion, you need to first require the composer autoloader in your functions.php file.
 After that, you can call the Spinion\Spin class to start the app.

 ``` PHP
 require_once('vendor/autoload.php');